 Our plan offers a payout of the cover amount as selected by the client in order to fulfil their assumed financial obligations.
 This gives the client control over the funeral arrangements.

-Our plan has other benefits designed to help the client keep and maintain their policy, like the newborn premium waiver, whereby we pay your premiums for six months while recognising that the family will have reduced income due to the policyholder or spouse being on maternity leave.
+Our plan has other benefits designed to help the client keep and maintain their funeral plan, like the newborn premium waiver, whereby we pay your premiums for six months while recognising that the family will have reduced income due to the policyholder or spouse being on maternity leave.

-The policyholder can add lives and related cover amounts within the policy framework as described in point two.
+The policyholder can add lives and related cover amounts within the funeral plan framework as described in point two.

 You can also choose a premium that you can afford, and the cover amounts will automatically adjust proportionally.
-You can continue to play with the estimate tool until you find the most optimal policy of insured lives, cover amount and affordability.
+You can continue to play with the estimate tool until you find the most optimal funeral plan of insured lives, cover amount and affordability.